top of page

 With this in mind, if you’re an athlete prone to a specific type of injury, or you’re recovering from such an injury, utilizing compression wear can be a great tool for you.

-One of the ways that compression wear benefits your athletic performance is by reducing your perceived exertion.
+One of the ways that compression garments benefit your athletic performance is by reducing your perceived exertion.

 Perceived Exertion is how hard it feels like your body is working during physical activity.